shambhavimalik/Histopathologic-Cancer-Detection/README.md

 The data has 2 folders of training and testing images and a file of training labels.

 ## Model
 The proposed model is an ensemble of Xception and MobileNetV2 with Global Average Pooling, 0.5 Dropout, Dense Layer with sigmoid activation, Adam optimization and binary_crossentropy.
 The model was trained for 10 epoches.
+Implemented using **Keras**.

 ## Result
 The model achieved an accuracy of 95%.